Courses Offered by the Program

 Credit hoursLecture contact hoursLab contact hoursTypically offered

-Prerequisite: MFD 370 with C grade or better.
+Prerequisite: C grade or better in MFD 370.

 Credit hoursLecture contact hoursLab contact hoursTypically offered